mmbanasaz/StVAR/README.md

 Vector AutoRegression Statistical Model with Student's Distribution using Maximum Likelihood Estimation.

-The primary goal of this package is to model Mean and Variance of several associated financial variables simultaneously and through time.
-The main assumption is that their stochastic behavior resembles Student's t distribution.
+The primary goal of this package is to model the conditional mean and variance of several associated financial variables simultaneously and through time.
+That information can be utilized for risk measurement, portfolio optimization, option pricing, and prediction.
+The main assumption is that the stochastic process resembles a joint Student's t distribution and Markov process.
 For a complete explanation please read the "StVAR Model Explanation.pdf"

 ## Installation